Carnagion/dissertation/diss/diss.typ

 // boxplot for runtimes

-// have separate subsections for de-icing strategies and CPLEX vs bnb
+// have separate subsections for de-icing approaches and CPLEX vs bnb